patrickmfsd/BashScript-Collection/README.md

-# BashScript-Collection
+# Bash Script Collection

-A collection of fun and useful and bashscripts
+A collection of fun, useful and random bash scripts organised in folders.